-The University of Houston Center for Students with DisABILITIES is proud to offer the Eric P. Alexander Memorial Scholarship.
+The University of Houston Center for Students with DisABILITIES is proud to offer the annual Eric P. Alexander Memorial Scholarship.
 This scholarship is given in loving memory of a young man who had a learning disability.

 The purpose of this scholarship is to encourage UH students who have learning, psychological, or neurological disabilities to pursue their educational and career objectives.
 The successful applicant will be awarded up to $1000 for the 2017-2018 academic year.

 - Be a UH student who is registered with CSD and has a documented learning or psychological disability as dictated in the Center's guidelines.
 Possible diagnoses could include, but not be limited to: ADD; ADHD; depression; Bipolar Disorder; Anxiety Disorders; OCD; Schizophrenia; Asperger's; Autism; and neurological deficits resulting from a stroke or traumatic brain injury.